SAP-samples/teched2023-XP264/exercises/ex2/README.md

 ## Exercise 2.2 Defining a custom password policy

 By default, SAP Cloud Identity services come with 2 password policies, Standard and Enterprise.
-In this exercise you will learn how to define your password policy, based on your company's requirements.
+In this exercise you will learn how to define your own password policy, based on your company's requirements.

-1. Open the administration console for Cloud Identity Services.
+1. Open the **administration console for Cloud Identity Services**.

 <br><img src="/exercises/ex2/images/SCICockpit.png" width="70%">